Sadly, there are still many erroneous myths and misconceptions out there surrounding the idea that it’s ok to leave pets unattended in parked cars.

 Spread the Word: How You Can Help Raise Awareness

 The more people we can get to recognize the inherent dangers of these misconceptions and practices, the more illnesses, injuries, and deaths from heatstroke we can all help to prevent.
 Share this article to help spread education and to help protect pets everywhere!

 5 Misconceptions About Leaving Dogs in Parked Cars

 #1: “Leaving the windows cracked or open all the way makes a difference.”

 The Reality: Multiple studies have shown that leaving the windows cracked makes little to no difference to the inside temperature of a vehicle and has an overall insignificant protective benefit.

-- According to one study, the temperature inside of a closed car rises 3.4 degrees Fahrenheit every 5 minutes.
-“Cracking the window” only brought down this temperature increase down to 3.1 degrees.
+- According to one study, the temperature inside of a closed car rises 3.4°F every 5 minutes.
+“Cracking the window” only brought down the temperature increase to 3.1°F every 5 minutes.
 Not a whole lot of difference!
-This equated to a difference of only 3.6°F over the 60-minute study period.

-In total there was a 40.8°F total heat increase inside the car over 60 minutes with the windows completely closed, compared to 37.2°F rise with windows ‘cracked’.
-Which, on a 90-degree day equals 127.2 degrees!
-That’s extremely hot and EXTREMELY detrimental to your dog’s health and potentially fatal.
+In total, there was approximately a 40°F total heat increase inside the car over 60 minutes with the windows completely closed, compared to a 37.2°F rise with windows ‘cracked.’
+Which, on a 90-degree day, equals 127.2 degrees!
+Even on a cooler day of 72°F, the temperature reached 117°F. Under either scenario, that’s extremely hot, EXTREMELY detrimental to your dog’s health, and potentially fatal.